soap/larajong/README.md

 ## About LaraJong

 LaraJong is a web application with resource reservation features.
 "Jong (จอง)" in Thai is reserve, this application is based on one of my Joomla extension; Jongman.
+I have a plan to make part of the application as a package.

 ## Sponsors
+Any type of supports and sponsors are welcome.

 ## Contributing